-Mercer Marketplace 365+ Retiree, a trusted partner of Capital One, is a service that will assist you in choosing coverage from a variety of individual health insurance options based on where you live.
+Aptia365, a trusted partner of Capital One, is a service that will assist you in choosing coverage from a variety of individual healthcare insurance options based on where you live.
 National insurance companies and regional insurers administer these coverages.
 You and your eligible dependents will have:

-- More than one option to choose from and may choose coverage that best meets your individual health needs. - The opportunity to purchase additional benefits, such as dental and vision. - Access to one-on-one help from a licensed Mercer Marketplace 365+ Retiree benefits counselor.
-Benefits counselors will walk you through the entire decision-making process and help you choose the coverage that best meets your needs and your budget, taking into account:

-- The area where you live;
+- More than one option to choose from and may choose coverage that best meets your individual health needs. - The opportunity to purchase additional benefits, such as dental and vision. - Access to one-on-one help from a licensed Aptia365 benefits counselor.
+Benefits counselors will walk you through the entire decision-making process and help you choose the coverage that best meets your needs and your budget, taking into account: - The area where you live;

 - The doctors you use;

 - o The medications you take; and

 - Other healthcare needs and preferences.

-- Access to Mercer Marketplace 365+ Retiree benefits counselors year round to answer any benefit questions.
+- Access to Aptia365 benefits counselors year round to answer any benefit questions.

-- The opportunity to review your health insurance coverage choice annually through Mercer Marketplace 365+ Retiree.
+- The opportunity to review your healthcare insurance coverage choice annually through Aptia365.